 This week marks the anniversary of a landmark achievement in human history.
 On July 16, 1969, astronauts Edwin "Buzz" Aldrin, Neil Armstrong and Michael Collins left Earth in Apollo 11.
 A few days later on July 20, man took his first steps on the moon.

 Frankly, we're still amazed at how they pulled it off.
-Both the astronauts in space and the NASA technicians on the ground had seemingly impossible obstacles to overcome, and they were forced to contend with unforeseen situations such as broken equipment, excess trash and unrelenting flatulence (seriously).
+The astronauts up in space and the NASA technicians on the ground overcame seemingly impossible obstacles, and were forced to contend with unforeseen situations such as broken equipment, excess trash and unrelenting flatulence (seriously).

 Check out these 10 strange-but-true facts related to the Apollo 11 mission:

-9. Neil Armstrong was the first man on the moon for two reasons: firstly, because he was the senior astronaut of the two that descended to the lunar surface from the command module; and secondly, because the design of the lunar module forced him out before Aldrin.
+#9.
+Neil Armstrong was the first man on the moon for two reasons: firstly, because he was the senior astronaut of the two that descended to the lunar surface from the command module; and secondly, because the design of the lunar module forced him out before Aldrin.
 The placement of the hinges on the hatch made it so the door opened toward Aldrin, boxing him in.
 Armstrong, on the other hand, had a clear path.
-(Aldrin was apparently very upset by this.)

 #10.
 According to the astronauts who landed there, the moon has a smell.
 After tracking moon dust back into the lunar module and removing their helmets, astronauts Neil Armstrong and Buzz Aldrin thought the lunar materials smelled of "wet ashes in a fireplace" and "gunpowder," respectively.
 But back here on Earth, our oxygen-rich atmosphere renders the moon dust odor-free.